facumartinn/nexton-challenge-backend/README.md

 # nexton-challenge-backend
-CALCULATOR API
+CALCULATOR API |
-typescript-node-challenge
+typescript-node-challenge |
-Example Node.js API with TypeScript setup
+Node.js API with TypeScript setup

 How to use
 Git clone this repo